ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/about.md

 Please visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+* Jun 2022: One paper accepted to CASE 2022 and Robotics and Automation Letters (RA-L), congratulations to Jiaqi and the team!
+* Apr 2022: One paper accepted to IROS 2022 and Robotics and Automation Letters (RA-L), congratulations to Min and the team!
 * Apr 2022: Our book "[Tactile Sensing, Skill Learning, and Robotic Dexterous Manipulation](https://www.elsevier.com/books/tactile-sensing-skill-learning-and-robotic-dexterous-manipulation/li/978-0-323-90445-2)" is online!
 * Mar 2022: One paper accepted to Pattern Recognition, congratulations to Jimin and the team!
 * Feb 2022: I am invited to serve as an Associate Editor for IROS 2022.